openharmony/docs/en/application-dev/reference/apis/js-apis-application-extensionAbility.md

-# @ohos.application.ExtensionAbility
+# @ohos.application.ExtensionAbility (ExtensionAbility)

-The **ExtensionAbility** module manages the Extension ability lifecycle and context, such as creating and destroying an Extension ability, and dumping client information.
+The **ExtensionAbility** module manages the ExtensionAbility lifecycle and context, such as creating and destroying an ExtensionAbility, and dumping client information.

 > **NOTE**
 >